 With the exception of mosquitoes, ticks pose the greatest danger to humans and horses, as they transmit a number of fatal diseases.
 Though measuring only 1mm (3/64ths of an inch), ticks are ruthlessly successfully predators that are capable of selecting ambush sites based upon their ability to distinguish well-traveled trails.

-Thanks to special sensory organs which allow them to detect the carbon dioxide emitted by horses and humans, they can sense the approach of their victims from a great distance.
+Thanks to special sensory organs that allow them to detect the carbon dioxide emitted by horses and humans, they can sense the approach of their victims from a great distance.
 They take up a position on overhead branches or in tall grass and then wait for dinner to arrive.
 After they drop onto their unsuspecting host, they bury their head into the body and begin feeding on its blood.

 Their bites often go undetected because the tick injects an anaesthetic to deaden the injury.
 Thus, many victims remain unaware that they have been bitten.
 Once they are attached, a tick will feed for up to a week.
 At first it may resemble a small beige-coloured pea.
-Eventually the tick will become so bloated with blood that it resembles a child’s swollen thumb.
+Eventually, the tick will become so bloated with blood that it resembles a child’s swollen thumb.

 Long Rider Ria Bosman reported that, during her journey through Africa, “Ticks swarmed over everything like black rain.
-At night when we got to bed, we had to examine each other by torch light and pull off ticks.
+At night when we got to bed, we had to examine each other by torchlight and pull off ticks.
 Sometimes we removed as many as 50 from each other.”

 Consider the experiences of the three Long Riders, all of whom sought medical treatment following a tick bite.
 I myself was bitten by a wood tick, which is not the kind of tick known to spread Lyme disease.
 While a large circle of redness developed around the bite, it was not the classic “bulls-eye” rash that is associated with Lyme disease.
 So I waited three weeks before seeing a doctor who corroborated everything I had already read online from reliable sites such as the Center for Disease Control (CDC) and leading hospitals in the country.